 …and the list can go on.
 Typically, these primary feelings get masked by anger because it is an easier emotion to express than sharing the pain underneath.
 However, it usually isn’t the effective emotion to express since it hardly ever achieves the desired outcome.
 Anger tends to spark a defensive reaction from your partner.
-Instead of being able to understand the feeling or need the anger masks, your partner will feel under attack by the display of anger and respond either by shutting down, walking away, or by fighting back.
+Instead of being able to understand your feelings or your needs (which your anger is masking), your partner will feel under attack by the display of anger and respond either by shutting down, walking away, or fighting back.

-If you’re the person on the receiving end of anger, take a moment to step back from it.
-Before the anger is able to overwhelm you into responding to it with the fight, flight, or freeze response (our evolutionary instincts in the face of a perceived threat), try to understand that underneath all that anger, your partner is hurting in some way.
-Respond from that place of understanding.
-Listen to what he/she might be trying to say.
-If not in that moment, than later once you’re able to think and reflect, say to him/her, “I could see you were really angry, and I want to help.
+Second, once you feel more regulated, remind yourself that underneath all that anger, your partner is hurting in some way as well.
+Finally, respond from that place of compassion, making sure to ask questions respectfully and listen with the intent of understanding what they might be trying to tell you.
+If not at that moment, then later, you can say to them, “I could see you were really angry, and I want to help.
 It sounds like you were saying ______.
 Did I understand that correctly?
 What can I do to help?”

 You are probably thinking, this is easier said than done!